 Chapter 1 outlines the purpose and structure of this document.

-It also includes a brief overview of characteristics and uses of PCP, its salts and esters, the relevant provisions under the Stockholm Convention and a summary of required measures under these provisions.
-Furthermore, Table 3 summarizes the alternatives that are available for the use of PCP for the specific exemption application.
-Table 4 provides a comprehensive summary of BAT and BEP for the specific exemption application.
+Chapter 2 provides an overview of the identity, production, and uses of PCP, the relevant provisions under the Stockholm Convention and a summary of required measures under these provisions.
+Furthermore, Tables 2 summarizes the available alternatives for the specific exemption application.
+Table 3 provides a summary of BAT and BEP for the specific exemption application.

-Chapter 2 includes high level BAT and BEP principles for general chemical management.
+Chapter 3 includes high level BAT and BEP principles for general chemical management.

-Chapter 3 provides specific BAT and BEP guidance for the management of PCP in the production and use specified as specific exemption under the Convention, including information on available alternatives for the exempted use.
+Chapter 4 provides specific BAT and BEP guidance for the management of PCP in the production and use specified as specific exemption under the Convention, including information on available alternatives for the exempted use.

-Chapter 4 addresses brief considerations for the identification of products and articles containing PCP throughout their life cycles in accordance to Part VIII of Annex A to the Convention.
+Chapter 5 addresses brief considerations for the identification of products and articles containing PCP throughout their life cycles in accordance to Part VIII of Annex A to the Convention.

-Chapter 5 briefly discusses the environmentally sound management of contaminated sites.
+Chapter 6 briefly discusses the environmentally sound management of contaminated sites.